tytot/tytot/README.md

 </div>

 ## :mortar_board: Daily Trivia!
-*Updated 2/9/2025 at 12:00 AM*
+*Updated 2/10/2025 at 12:00 AM*
-### A second-year college student is usually called a what?
+### To ward off bad luck, what do many people do to wood?
 <details>
 <summary>
-sophomore
+knock on it
 </summary>

 :heavy_check_mark: *Correct!*
 </details>
 <details>
 <summary>
-senior
+kiss it
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-freshman
+thank it
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-junior
+scratch it
 </summary>

 :x: *Wrong...*